MARIN COUNTY OPEN SPACE DISTRICT: Waterfall Heaven Awaits / Cascade Paradise Found @ Small Nature Preserves of Ignacio Valley & Pacheco Valle

 For it's already been ultra-demanding to attain the rarefied levels of the top of the fourth falls – we have the place all to ourselves – and it quickly becomes obvious why this place is not in any guidebook or on anyone's to-do list – unless, if and only if, you're an inveterate waterfalls lover and chaser.

-For the going (and coming) is slippery and steep, and turns treacherous every so often on a six-inch wide trail presenting tricky passage at some points with 200 ft. drop-offs – very reminiscent, as I mentioned earlier, of some North Fork (American River) outings I've nearly killed myself on!
+For the going (and coming) is slippery and steep and turns treacherous every so often on a six-inch wide trail presenting tricky passage at some points with 200 ft. drop-offs – very reminiscent, as I mentioned earlier, of some North Fork (American River) outings I've nearly killed myself on!

 All in all, a knee-buckling, ankle-wrenching, but oh-so-worth it endeavor, because once you've stood high atop these magnificent gushing spectacles of free-flowing water, you know you're in the presence of something sacred and powerful, expressive of Earth's indomitable spirit of renewal.

-And even death would be a fair price to exact for the privilege of having laid eyes on these waterfalls.
-(I warned you!)With the sun popping out behind fluffy cumulus clouds on a cerulean day, and the white water streaming and screaming through the gorges and gullies – it's truly a small slice of paradise you've found.
+With the sun popping out behind fluffy cumulus clouds on a cerulean day, and the white water streaming and screaming through the gorges and gullies – it's truly a small slice of paradise you've found.

 It's hard not to wonder where all this water comes from, and keeps on coming from . . . day and night, 24/7, endlessly, ceaselessly flowing, flowing, flowing evermore.